19 Gift Ideas for Kids With Sensory Needs

 Let me tell you a bit about my son.
 He is on the autism spectrum, and he is nonverbal and has fine motor skills challenges, which can make playing with a toy more of a chore than fun.
 Mobile games don’t hold his attention for long.
 He struggles with language and reading, so books are not often something he is excited about, nor does he have any favorite superhero or comic book character he obsesses over.
 Keeping these challenges in mind, most of my suggestions will be geared towards sensory toys that don’t require too much input from the player but can still excite them.
 Here we go:

 1. Rope ladder — You can hang this from the ceiling of your child’s room, and it swings freely while your child climbs up.
 It can be challenging and still exciting.

 2. Hammock — Yup, I can say from my personal experience this hammock has saved the day on several occasions.
-It swings, gives my son the deep pressure he likes, and he can have his own sanctuary, looking up at the sky, clouds, stars, birds.
+It swings, gives my son with sensory needs the deep pressure he likes, and he can have his own sanctuary, looking up at the sky, clouds, stars, birds.
 It appears to calm him down.
 He uses it as a swing, too.
 In winter, we bring the whole thing inside as well so he can continue to enjoy it.

 4. Trampoline — Well, the benefits of this toy are probably known to everyone.
 It’s a must-have for those days when their energy seems to be infinite and unending.
 This trampoline can be the best tool to release some of it.